 With the goal of promoting better corporate governance practices in India, the Ministry of Corporate Affairs, Government of India, on 1st October 2003 set up National Foundation for Corporate Governance (NFCG) in partnership with Confederation of Indian Industry (CII), Institute of Company Secretaries of India (ICSI) and Institute of Chartered Accountants of India (ICAI).
-In the year 2010, stakeholders in NFCG has been expanded with the inclusion of ICAI and the National Stock Exchange.
+In the year 2010, stakeholders in NFCG has been expanded with the inclusion of The Institute of Cost Accountants of India (ICAI) and National Stock Exchange (NSE).

 Be A Catalyst In Making India The Best In Corporate Governance Practices.

 To foster a culture for promoting good governance, voluntary compliance and facilitate effective participation of different stakeholders;

 To create a framework of best practices, structure, processes and ethics;

 To make significant difference to Indian Corporate Sector by raising the standard of corporate governance in India towards achieving stability and growth.